-If you own a business or are a partner or a shareholder in a business it is important to consider what will happen to that business after your death.
-It is vital that you put the appropriate paperwork in place, this includes inter alia:
+If you own a business or are a partner or a shareholder in a business it is important to consider what will happen to that business after your death or due to ill health.
+It is vital that you put the appropriate paperwork in place, this includes;

 - Shareholders’ Agreements (perhaps giving business partners or co shareholders or family first refusal to purchase your shares).